a1phab3ta/a1phab3ta.github.io/docs/index.md

 <section id="about-me">
     <h2>About Me</h2>
     <p>Hi, I'm Pranav, a passionate cybersecurity enthusiast and penetration tester.
 I work on various projects in tech and security, focusing on learning, exploring, and solving real-world problems.
-Since I haven't picked a speciality in cybersecurity at the time I'm writing this, I'm focusing in broadening my range and finding what really resonates with me, so I'll be trying frankly a lot of random things.
-I hope that the documentation of my explorations is both informative and also lets you know a little about me as a person.</p>
+Since I haven't picked a specialty in cybersecurity at the time I'm writing this, I'm focusing on broadening my range and finding what really resonates with me.
+I’ll be trying quite a lot of random things, and I hope my documentation of these explorations is both informative and also lets you know a little about me as a person.</p>
 </section>

 <footer>